wmtford/HHplusMET/README.md

 ```
 The first has a configurable option to run the 1D or 2D scan.

-NOTE: I haven't tried re-running datacards since making this new branch, so I'm not 100% sure it'll work, but it should!
 ## Making limits plots
 After running the datacards, you can make the final limits plots from the *scripts* directory.
 For the 1D TChiHH model, this currently makes both the combined limit plot and the resolved vs boosted overlay plot: